MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 To view the statistics of your CSS rule selectors during long-running **Recalculate Style** events, first record a performance trace with the Selector Stats feature enabled.

 The Selector Stats feature isn't always enabled, because it adds more overhead to your performance recordings.
-You should only leave it turned on when you need to investigate the performance of **Recalculate Style** events and other rendering information:
+You should only leave it turned on when you need to investigate the performance of **Recalculate Style** events and other rendering information.

 To record a performance trace with selector statistics: